Astatine404/IFT6390_KaggleComp2/README.md

 # IFT-6390-KaggleProject2

-This code repo was build as a part of the kaggle competition 2 CropHarvest - crop vs. non-crop (Crop land detection from remote sensing data) IFT 6390 Machine Learning course.
+Part of the Kaggle competition 2 CropHarvest - crop vs. non-crop (Crop land detection from remote sensing data) - IFT 6390 Machine Learning course.
 The goal of this project is to implement and train several classification algorithms.
 In this paper, we present a comparative study of different machine learning supervised classification techniques Logistic Regression, Random Forests, XGBoost, Extra Tress and Light Gradient Boosting (LGBM).

 Best Model Public Score = 0.99757 Private Score = 0.99779 (6/50)